maximilian-muecke/DataScienceStudyCase/README.md

 *Optional: You can also implement / explain a Causal Machine Learning approach (e.g. python libraries: DoWhy, DECI, PyWhy) to increase the model explainability.*

-# Enjoy the task and blow our minds !
+# Enjoy the task and blow our minds!